Schismatrix: Reception

 Dave Langford reviewed Schismatrix for White Dwarf #77, and stated that "Besides being highly exciting and crammed with ingenious ideas, Schismatrix paints a moving Big Picture of humanity getting a grip on its own evolution.
 Lindsay, however unheroically, helps nudge it the right way.
 Excellent sense-of-wonder stuff."

+David Dunham reviewed Schismatrix for Different Worlds magazine and stated that "Not only is this a stirring book which was hard to put down, it makes me want to start a role-playing game using it for background.
+Schismatrix is well worth reading."

 J. Michael Caparula reviewed Schismatrix in Space Gamer/Fantasy Gamer No. 80.
-Caparula described it as "a jolting, kaleidoscopeic space saga that O.D.'s on imagination."
+Caparula described it as "a jolting, kaleidoscopic space saga that O.D.'s on imagination".

+Schismatrix Plus

+Additional short stories set in the Shaper/Mechanist universe were originally collected in the 1989 short story collection Crystal Express, and republished with Schismatrix as Schismatrix Plus (1995) with a new introduction, "The Circumsolar Frolics":